Cookies on this website

 Paediatric Research Physiotherapist

-I am a member of both the Chartered Society of Physiotherapy and the Association of Paediatric Chartered Physiotherapy.
-With a professional focus on improving the physiotherapy management of children with cerebral palsy, I am Secretary of the Cerebral Palsy Integrated Pathway (CPIP) National Network and co-chair of the South Central regional CPIP committee.
+A member of both the Chartered Society of Physiotherapy and the Association of Paediatric CharterePhysiotherapy, I have a professional focus on improving the physiotherapy management of children with cerebral palsy.
+My extended roles include Secretary of the Cerebral Palsy Integrated Pathway (CPIP) National Network.